 There are a few different ways to articulate lead score models, and we will showcase three key approaches below.

 With this type of model, you typically output your lead score as a number.

 That number is usually a mix of fit (aka ranking your lead based on their fit into your preferred demographic categories such as job title, industry, or company size) and behavior (aka ranking your lead based on engagement with you and your business) information.

 The higher the number, the higher your score.
-And, conversely, the lower the number, the lower the score.
+And conversely, the lower the number, the lower the score.

 When you use a numeric output, while it’s simple in terms of understanding, what it can do is leave you wondering how much of the score is based on the fit and how much is based on the behavior.

 The pro of this model is its simplicity.
 It allows your organization to get started and provides a clear level of differentiation.
-However, It can become more complicated and difficult to get a clear ranking over time as you add more variables into your scoring matrix.
+However, It can become more complicated and difficult to get a clear ranking over time as you add more variables to your scoring matrix.